digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/topic-1-4-assignment.rst

 |CodingEx| **Coding Exercise:**

-Run the code in the ``VariableAssignment`` class and see how the values of the variables change.
+Run the code in the ``E01VariableAssignment`` class and see how the values of the variables change.

-   The ``CalculateMoney`` program is supposed to figure out the total money value given the number of dimes, quarters and nickels.
+   The ``E02CalculateMoney`` program is supposed to figure out the total money value given the number of dimes, quarters and nickels.
    There is an error in the calculation of the total.
 Fix the error to compute the correct amount.

-   The ``SalaryExample`` program is supposed to calculate and print the total pay given the weekly salary and the number of weeks worked.
+   The ``E03SalaryExample`` program is supposed to calculate and print the total pay given the weekly salary and the number of weeks worked.
    Use
    string concatenation with the totalPay variable to produce the output ``Total Pay = $3000``.
    Don't hardcode the number 3000 in your print statement.